IDWM/products-apollo-graphql/README.md

     npm install
     ```

- ## Couchbase Configuration:

- 4. Create an account on Couchbase if you don't have one already.
-You can sign up [here](https://cloud.couchbase.com/sign-in).

- 5. Create a `.env` file in the root of the project based on the `.env.example` file.
+ 4. Create a `.env` file in the root of the project based on the `.env.example` file.
 This file will contain the configuration of your Couchbase cluster:

     ```bash
     cp .env.example .env
     ```

- 6. Open the `.env` file and provide the required information:
+ 5. Open the `.env` file and provide the required information:

     ```bash
     COUCHBASE_CLUSTER=<CLUSTER_URL>